 In the days, weeks and months that followed, I eagerly waited to see Shiloh’s first bath, her first smile, the first time she sat up and her first steps.
 The first time she looked into my eyes.
 I wanted to see every milestone.

-Which is why, speaking to Man Maya in Nepal last year, my heart literally broke.
+This is why, speaking to Man Maya in Nepal a few years ago, my heart literally broke.

 Like me, Man Maya is a mum.
 When we met, she had two little daughters, both under the age of 5.

 A condition called cataracts had clouded Man Maya’s eyesight, stopping her from seeing her precious girls.